-In September 2003, the Company and Kanders & Company, an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants to lease approximately 11,500 square feet in Stamford, Connecticut.
-The Company and Kanders & Company have initially agreed to allocate the total lease payments of \$24,438 per month on the basis of Kanders & Company renting 2,900 square feet initially for \$6,163 per month, and the Company renting 8,600 square feet initially for \$18,275 per month, which are subject to increases during the term of the lease.
-Presently the Company pays \$22,960 a month for its portion of the lease.
+In September 2003, the Company and Kanders & Company, an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants with Kanders & Company to lease approximately 11,500 square feet in Stamford, Connecticut.
+Presently the Company pays \$29,218 a month for its 75% portion of the lease.
+Kanders & Company pays \$9,739 month for its 25% portion of the lease.
 Rent expense is recognized on a straight line basis.
 The lease provides the co-tenants with an option to terminate the lease in years eight and ten in consideration for a termination payment.
 The Company and Kanders & Company agreed to pay for their proportionate share of the build-out construction costs, fixtures, equipment and furnishings related to preparation of the space.
 In connection with the lease, the Company obtained a stand-by letter of credit in the amount of \$850,000 to secure lease obligations for the Stamford facility.
-Kanders & Company reimburses the Company for a pro rata portion of the approximately \$5,000 annual cost of the letter of credit.
+Kanders & Company reimburses the Company for a pro rata portion of the approximately \$4,500 annual cost of the letter of credit.

 The Company provides certain telecommunication, administrative and other office services as well as accounting and bookkeeping services to Kanders & Company that are reimbursed by Kanders & Company.
-Such services aggregated \$181,600 during the year ended December 31, 2008 and \$304,600 during the year ended December 31, 2007.
+Such services aggregated \$221,000 during the year ended December 31, 2009 and \$181,600 during the year ended December 31, 2008.

+As of December 31, 2009, the Company had a net receivable of \$52,000 from Kanders & Company.
+The amount due to and from Kanders & Company is included in prepaids and other current assets and accounts payable and accrued liabilities in the accompanying consolidated balance sheet.
+The outstanding amount was paid and received in the first quarter of 2010.
 As of December 31, 2008, the Company had a net receivable of \$21,000 from Kanders & Company.
 The amount due to and from Kanders & Company is included in prepaids and other current assets and accounts payable and accrued liabilities in the accompanying consolidated balance sheet.
+The outstanding amount was paid and received in the first quarter of 2010.
+As of December 31, 2008, the Company had a net receivable of \$21,000 from Kanders & Company.
+The amount due to and from Kanders & Company is included in prepaids and other current assets and accounts payable and accrued liabilities in the accompanying consolidated balance sheet.
 The outstanding amount was paid and received in the first quarter of 2009.
-As of December 31, 2007, the Company had a net receivable of \$46,000 from Kanders & Company.
-The amount due to and from Kanders & Company is included in prepaids and other current assets and accounts payable and accrued liabilities in the accompanying consolidated balance sheet.
-The outstanding amount was paid and received in the first quarter of 2008.

-The Company provides certain telecommunication, administrative and other office services to Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG") that are reimbursed by SIG.
-Warren B. Kanders, our Executive Chairman, also serves as the Non-Executive Chairman of SIG.
-Such services aggregated \$35,400 during the year ended December 31, 2008 and \$79,000 during the year ended December 31, 2007.
+Until September 30, 2009, the Company previously provided certain telecommunication, administrative and other office services to Stamford Industrial Group, Inc. ("SIG") that were reimbursed by SIG.
+Warren B. Kanders, our Executive Chairman, also served as the Non-Executive Chairman of SIG.
+Such services aggregated \$18,700 during the year ended December 31, 2009 and \$35,400 during the year ended December 31, 2008.

+As of December 31, 2009, the Company had no outstanding receivables from or payables to SIG.
 As of December 31, 2008, the Company had an outstanding receivable of \$8,300 from SIG.
 The amount due from SIG is included in prepaids and other current assets in the accompanying consolidated balance sheet.
 The outstanding amount was paid in January 2009.
-As of December 31, 2007, the Company had an outstanding receivable of \$10,000 from SIG.
-The amount due from SIG is included in prepaids and other current assets in the accompanying consolidated balance sheet.
-The outstanding amount was paid by SIG in March 2008.